 Jimmy is one of the most decorated AFL players of the modern era.
 Having played 305 games for the Geelong Football club, won three premierships, a Brownlow Medal, a Norm Smith Medal and twice been named All Australian.
-In recent years however, Jimmy is becoming equally known for his community work off the field.
+In recent years however, Jimmy has become equally known for his community work off the field.

 Jimmy was drafted to the Geelong Football Club at number eight in the 2001 National Draft, going on to be nominated for the NAB Rising Star award in his first year.
 Before too long, Jimmy established himself as one of the true stars of the AFL.
 Jimmy cemented himself as one of the AFL’s elite midfielders in 2006 and in 2007, went on to be awarded the AFL’s highest honour, the Brownlow Medal.
 Just days later Jimmy played a key part in his team’s Grand Final win, Geelong’s first premiership since 1963.
 Over the next five years both Jimmy and Geelong FC enjoyed tremendous success, with Geelong winning another two premierships (2009 & 2011) and Jimmy being awarded the 2011 Norm Smith Medal.
 His final accolade from the AFL was off the field when he received the Jim Stynes Community Leadership Award for his domestic violence awareness campaign (FaceUpToDV) in late 2016.
 Shortly after Jimmy announced he was hanging up his boots and retired from AFL as one of the legends of the game.

-His athletic abilities, good looks and natural charm saw Jimmy become the face of L’Oréal Men Expert from 2014 & 2015 and ambassador for a suite of premium brands including Essendon Ford.
-He has also appeared in campaigns for Bonds, Witchery Man, The Iconic, Brando Shoes and Shoreditch.
+Jimmy’s good looks and natural charm led to him being the face of the 2017 Bonds Father’s Day campaign.
+He has also appeared in campaigns for L’Oreal Men Expert, Witchery Man, The Iconic, Brando Shoes and Shoreditch.

 In 2016, Jimmy proudly launched his FaceUpToDV campaign in support of the Luke Batty Foundation and Bethany.
-His violent childhood fueled his desire to stop domestic abuse and for the entire 2016 AFL season he grew his hair and beard to raise awareness and over $160,000 for the two organisations.
+His violent childhood fueled his desire to help stop domestic abuse and for the entire 2016 AFL season he grew his hair and beard to raise awareness and over $160,000 for the two organisations.
 Beyond this, he is a passionate ambassador for children’s charities The Alannah & Madeleine Foundation, Challenge-Kids with Cancer and Cottage by the Sea.